SOMETHING SINCE 1904

-A peak year for matches, 638 matches are created.
+A peak year for matches, 638 matches are created!
 The Cruisin' Hoosiers of Warsaw conducted its first annual Cruise In to benefit Big Brothers Big Sisters.
-The current BBBS home at 2439 Fairfield Aveune in Fort Wayne is purchased.
+The BBBS office at 2439 Fairfield Avenue in Fort Wayne is purchased.

 After renovation, BBBS moves from its old location at 919 Fairfield to its new building.